-2 AutonOHM
+2 AutonOhm

-The AutonOHM-@Work team at the University of Applied Sciences Nuremberg Georg-Simon-Ohm was founded in September 2014.
-In 2017, the team was able to win both the German (Magdeburg) and also the World Championship (Nagoya) title.
+The AutonOhm-@Work team at the University of Applied Sciences Nuremberg Georg-Simon-Ohm was founded in September 2014.
+In 2017, the team was able to win both the German (Magdeburg) and the World Championship (Nagoya) title.
 With the knowledge and experience gained in the former tournaments, the team was also able to defend both of these titles in 2018.

 In late 2018 most of the members finished their studies, which is why the team had to be rebuilt in 2019.
-Since then, the team consists of a small group of "core" members and changing short-term members, which were mostly active in 2020.
+Since then, the team consists of a small group of "core" members and changing short-term members.
 In 2021 the AutonOHM-@Work team won the SciRoc Challenge 2021 - Episode 5: Shopping Pick & Pack, as well as the World Championship title in the RoboCup Worldwide competition.
 Since late 2021 the team has welcomed new members.